Viibezz27/odin-recipes/README.md

 <p>In this project, I will put everything I have learned so far into practice.
 The main goal is to strengthen my understanding of fundamental HTML concepts and structure a basic web page using proper elements, tags, and attributes.</p>
-With the addition of CSS, the project now also demonstrates styling and layout fundamentals.
+<p>With the addition of CSS, the project now also demonstrates styling and layout fundamentals.</p>

 🧩 <strong>Features and HTML Concepts</strong>